itszerrin/GPT-for-AI-sites/README.md

 ## Some more information

-1. This does only **partially** support the Impersonation feature

-2. No, this does not utilize your pc's resources as a LLM.
+1. No, this does not utilize your pc's resources as a LLM.

-3. This supports **Venus Chub's** group chat feature.
+2. This supports **Venus Chub's** group chat feature.

-4. I have no influence over the ``gpt4free`` module and any errors that occur from it are unfixable by me.
+3. I have no influence over the ``gpt4free`` module and any errors that occur from it are unfixable by me.

-5. The ``Chat Memory`` function does not seem to work at the moment.
+4. The ``Chat Memory`` function does not seem to work at the moment.

-6. The ``Context Length`` is always at the model's max supported amount.

-7. If you get an error about "utf-8 decoding", simply generate again.
+5. If you get an error about "utf-8 decoding", simply generate again.
 No need to restart the server.

-8. Settings are **not** customizable (temperature, etc..)

 ## Copyright